yxing999/Leetcode_Problems/Two_Pointers/992.Subarrays_with_K_Different_Integers/ReadMe.md

     }
 ```

-`left` and `right` mark the side of sliding window. we move right along the input array, keep the subarray between `left` and `right` has no more k different integers(If more than k after moving `right`, move `left` to the right and update hash table).
+`left` and `right` mark the sides of sliding window. we move right along the input array, keep the subarray between `left` and `right` has no more k different integers(If more than k after moving `right`, move `left` to the right and update hash table).
 At every position `right`, there are `right - left + 1` subarrays meet the requirements(End at `right`, start at any position in [`left`, `right`]).

 Time: O(n),